Christopher Hatton, 1st Viscount Hatton

-Christopher Hatton, 1st Viscount Hatton (1632–1706) was an English aristocrat and diplomat.
+Christopher Hatton, 1st Viscount Hatton (1632 – September 1706) was an English politician who represented Northampton in the House of Commons of England from 1664 to 1670.

 Career

 He succeeded his father, Christopher Hatton, 1st Baron Hatton, as 2nd Baron Hatton and also as governor of Guernsey in 1670.
+His mother was Elizabeth Montagu of Boughton.

 He and his family were living in the governor's official residence, Castle Cornet, in 1672 when its keep and some living quarters were destroyed by an explosion; his mother and wife were killed.
 Hatton and his three young daughters were rescued by black servant James Chappell.

 He continue to employ his father's steward and composer George Jeffreys to care for his family's Kirby Hall estate.
 Many of Jeffreys's letters are preserved in the Hatton-Finch correspondence; they cover a period of nearly forty years.